 To complete the IMSQE programme, a total of 80 ECTS credits must be earned from elective courses marked as IMSQE courses on the course plan.
 This has to include a minimum of 30 ECTS credits of advanced-level Master’s courses (courses numbered 6xxx).

 You can find further details on this in the academic regulations.

 Advanced Financial Econometrics

 In addition to the course work, written work makes up the remaining 40 ECTS credits.
-Of these 10 ECTS credits must be earned by completing a written assignment, while the final MSc thesis is equivalent to 30 ECTS credits.
-In the assessment of the final thesis, special emphasis will be put on the student’s analytical, quantitative skills.
+Of these, 10 ECTS credits must be earned by completing a written assignment, while the final Master's thesis is equivalent to 30 ECTS credits.
+In the assessment of the Master's thesis, special emphasis will be placed on the student’s analytical, quantitative skills.
 The thesis may thus be shorter than a regular MSc thesis, but a very high level of independence is required.
-The student must defend the thesis orally at a public defence where an external examiner will also be present.
+The student must defend the thesis orally at a public defence, where an external examiner also will be present.

 Find the academic regulations here